top of page

 Leader experiencing pressure from unclear expectations illustrating accountability challenges in leadership roles.

 Few words in business get used more casually than accountability.

-It appears in job descriptions, performance conversations, and leadership meetings.
+Someone gets promoted.
+A role expands.
 A new responsibility appears.

-And the expectation quietly becomes: You own this now.
+And the expectation quietly becomes: you own this now.

 Welcome back to Diary of a Leader, where we explore what is really happening beneath leadership, growth, and the structures meant to support both.